-One of the most common pieces of advice you’ll hear on The Dave Ramsey Show is pretty simple: Sell the car!
+One of the things you’ll hear most often on The Dave Ramsey Show is pretty simple: Sell your car!

-Dave will generally say that after a caller reveals they have a bunch of their debt tied up in a car loan.
-Getting rid of the car is the easiest way to dump a bunch of dead-weight debt.
+Dave generally says that after a caller reveals they have a bunch of their debt tied up in a car loan.
+Getting rid of the car is one of the easiest and quickest ways to dump a bunch of dead-weight debt.

-But sometimes, selling the car isn’t so easy.
-What if you’re “upside-down”—you owe more on the loan than the car is worth?
-What does Dave suggest doing in that situation?
+But sometimes selling the car isn’t so easy.
+What if you’re “upside-down,” meaning you owe more on the loan than the car is worth?

 His advice might surprise you.
-When Tonya, a recent caller to The Dave Ramsey Show, asked Dave how to sell an upside-down car, here’s what he said:
+When Tonya, a caller on The Dave Ramsey Show, asked Dave how to sell an upside-down car, here’s what he said: